-A board's independence from management is of vital importance to a company and its shareholders.
-Accordingly, votes will be cast in a manner that encourages the independence of boards.
+Social Advisory Services believes that a board independent from management is of vital importance to a company and its shareholders.
+Accordingly, Social Advisory Services will cast votes in a manner that shall encourage the independence of boards.

-- Vote FOR shareholder proposals asking that a majority or more of directors be independent unless the board composition already meets the proposed threshold by the Catholic Policy's definition of independence. - Vote FOR shareholder proposals to strengthen the definition of independence for board directors.
+- Vote FOR shareholder proposals asking that a majority or more of directors be independent unless the board composition already meets the proposed threshold by Social Advisory Services' definition of independence. - Vote FOR shareholder proposals to strengthen the definition of independence for board directors.